 Traditional White Cabinetry

 For variation, try two-tone looks combining white uppers with wood base cabinets or painted island accent colors.
 Add glass-front cabinet doors to showcase collections.
 Choose classic raised panel or recessed panel styles accented by bin pulls and cup handles in antique nickel and brass.
+For farmhouse flair, farmhouse kitchen lighting can include black iron chandeliers that mix rustic and modern touches.
+Over an island or table, pendant lights work best when hung 12-18 inches above the island.

 Natural Materials and Textures